An Encouraging Word

 "Reason #47 for having a small group: It forces you to keep your house clean! (they r coming in 5 minutes!)

 It can be a lot of effort to have a small group!
 The work, anxiousness and questions cause us to wonder if it's worth it.
 "Will anyone come?"
 "Will they come back?"
 "Will I lead it right?"
 "Will they like it?"
-Then there's the calls about scheduling conflicts and cancelations.
+Then there are the calls about scheduling conflicts and cancelations.
 You may even feel a little put-out that their effort doesn't seem to be matching your own.
 If you haven't felt these things yet, you probably will.
 Remember, these are VERY normal feelings.
 I have them all the time, though it gets easier the more you host small groups.
 I have found a few tips (there are many more) that keep me going.

 1. You are part of a team effort that includes many, many small group leaders who are working with you to be salt and light in our region.
 You are reaching people in a unique way that a church service cannot do.
 This "team" also includes centuries of Christians (read Hebrews 11 and 12) who have met in their homes to love, learn and live the Word of God.